WELCOME TO PSYCH TESTING SOLUTIONS

 The above concerns frequently interconnect.
 A young person, for example, who is showing learning problems may also show symptoms of anxiety and/or depression, or trauma symptoms and/or suffer from a brain injury.

 Dr. O'Connor's psychological testing and assessment services can help you get "to the root" of the psychological concerns in a young person that worry you.
-You will learn what may be contributing to and maintaining these concerns and how to help address them.
+You will learn what is contributing to and maintaining these concerns and how to address them.
 You will learn where the young person's strengths lie, what his needs are and what interventions might help.

 Dr. O'Connor's Testing and Assessments Services can help you, help the children, adolescents and young adults you care about and work with.